qianpiao/qianpiao.github.io/_pages/about.md

 ## About

 I am an Associate Professor at the School of Computer Science and Engineering, <a href="https://www.njust.edu.cn/" target="_blank">Nanjing University of Science and Technology (NJUST)</a>, led by Prof. <a href="https://imag-njust.net/jinhui-tang/" target="_blank">Jinhui Tang</a> and Prof. <a href="http://202.119.85.163/open/TutorInfo.aspx?dsbh=HpJaYd0LkqMrdIfLVIZxvQ==&yxsh=4iVdgPyuKTE=&zydm=QP9JvMVDx3k=" target="_blank">Gongxuan Zhang</a>.
 I received my Ph.D. at the School of Computer Science and Technology, <a href="https://www.ustc.edu.cn/" target="_blank">University of Science and Technology of China (USTC)</a> in June 2022, supervised by Prof. <a href="http://cs.ustc.edu.cn/2020/0828/c23235a460083/page.htm" target="_blank">Hongli Xu</a> and Prof. <a href="https://cs.ustc.edu.cn/2020/0828/c23235a460081/page.htm" target="_blank">Liusheng Huang</a>.
-Prior to that, I received my Bachelor's degree from USTC in 2014.
+Prior to that, I received my B.S. degree from USTC in 2014.
 From July 2022 to July 2024, I served as a post-doctoral researcher at <a href="https://www.pmlabs.com.cn/" target="_blank">Purple Mountain Laboratories</a>.
 My research interests include edge computing, federated learning, and distributed machine learning.